-(In thousands) Level I Level II Level III Level III evel I Level II Level II Total
+(In thousands) Level I L evel II Level III Total

-Cash equivalents \$ 35,834 \$ \$ \$ 35,834
+Cash equivalents \$ 35,834 \$ \$ - \$ 35,834

 Warrant liabilities (527) (527)

 Liabilities measured at market value on a recurring basis include warrant liabilities resulting from recent debt and equity financings.
 In accordance with ASC 815-40, the warrant liabilities are marked to market each quarter-end until they are completely settled.
 The warrants are valued using the Black-Scholes method, using assumptions consistent with our application of ASC 505-50.
-The \$0.5 million decrease in fair value of the warrant liabilities is due to the close proximity to the expiration date of the warrants (see Note 7).
+The \$0.5 million decrease in fair value of the warrant liabilities is due to the expiry of the warrants (see Note 7).